 I’m trying to do more of these photography guides to locations.
 I think they are really helpful.
 In fact, whenever I go to a new destination, I tend to search for guides on shooting location like this.
 Every now and then I find quick blog posts that are fairly vague.
 I rarely find really intricate guides that share everything from the actual GPS locations where the photos were taken, to the metadata of the images, to information like where to stay and how to get there.

-Thus, I have been teaming up with an app called Fripito to create these really in depth type of photography guides.
 My latest is a photography guide to Meteora, Greece.
 Below you’ll find information in brief regarding where I stayed, where I shot, and what equipment I used.
-But, if you want the full guide, you can download it here.

 How to Get to Meteora